NativeScript/NativeScript/DevelopmentWorkflow.md

 tns run ios
 tns run android
 ```
->Note: You still have to rebuild the typescrpit if you have made changes in the code of the core-modules.
+>Note: You still have to rebuild the TypeScript if you have made changes in the code of the core-modules.

 ## Platform declarations